austin-putz/Linux/README.md

 ## ssh guide

 This guide should help new users with ssh.
-It's the guide I use everytime I forget how to ssh from my Mac to my Ubuntu machine, but should work for any UNIX/Linux system I think.

 ## File Extension Highlighting